 Captain America: The Winter Soldier is dominating the box office rankings, The Amazing Spider-Man 2 is due out in a couple weeks, and X-Men: Days of Future Past is just around the corner.
 Big superhero movies often also mean big superhero games, and the genre’s improved significantly since the last time we took a look in early 2012—many of the games listed then were barely decent.
 Some stinkers have still come in the last couple of years, but mostly we’ve seen an array of solid-or-better games based on comic heroes.
-Here’s a selection of eight enjoyable iOS games where you can battle crime and wield some powered-up muscle.
+Here’s a selection of seven enjoyable iOS games where you can battle crime and wield some powered-up muscle.

 Marvel Comics’ latest film adaptation, Captain America: The Winter Soldier, has been receiving rave reviews in the run up to its release this Friday.
 Gameloft’s universal iOS beat-‘em-up of the same name has a fair bit going for it, as well, with solid presentation and quite a bit of content, but ultimately doesn’t captivate over the long haul.
 Spreading a small number of game mechanics and levels as thin as possible muddles what could have been a pretty strong action affair.